alesslongaretti/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a Node.Js module.
+Express is compatible with connect middleware.

 - [ ] Describe Middleware?

+There are different types of middleware: built-in, third-party and custom middleware.
+Middleware is like an array of functions that get executed in the order they are introduced into the server code.

 - [ ] Describe a Resource?

+Everything is a resource, each resource is accessible via a unique URI.

 - [ ] What can the API return to help clients know if a request was successful?

+Sending back a 200 OK status code.

 - [ ] How can we partition our application into sub-applications?

+Express Routers are a way to split an app into sub-applications to make it more modular and easier to maintain.

 ## Minimum Viable Product